elsheraey/simple-sports-paywall/README.md

 # simple-sports-paywall

-Simple paywall page built using HTML and CSS,
+Simple paywall page built using HTML and CSS, which was implemented as a part of an interview process.